 Strict security marked the celebration of the first anniversary of the overthrow of Prince Norodom Sihanouk.

-Strict security marked the celebration of the first anniversary of the overthrow of Prince Norodom Sihanouk.
+Background: Strict security marked the celebration of the first anniversary of the overthrow of Prince Norodom Sihanouk.
 Soldiers armed with machine guns patrolled the streets to ensure against student demonstrations.
 The only anti-government action was the distribution of leaflets by an unspecified popular front.
 The leaflets called on the Chinese minority to join with them.

 Amid the celebration, the Chief of State, Chong Hong, announced in a national radio address that general elections would soon be organised according to the democratic principles of the new republic.